Showrin/design-patterns/patterns/singleton/README.md

 This pattern is useful in the situation where having multiple instance can create problems, stability and cost issues (Cost can be performance cost, memory cost or management cost).
 There are some scenarios provided like that:

+1. Env Files
-1. Database Connection
+2. Database Connection
-2. Application Configuration
+3. Application Configuration
-3. Caching
+4. Caching
-4. Logging
+5. Logging

+### Env File

+In our applications, we regularly use env files to separate our secret values from the implementation code.

+Here, env file acts as a singleton instance.
+Every files and code blocks access this.

 ### Database Connection